WGBH/AAPB2/app/views/exhibits/conservatism/notes.md

 <a name="1"></a><sup>1</sup> See, for example, George Nash, *The Conservative Intellectual Movement in America Since 1945* (New York: Basic Books Inc., Publishers, 1976); Lisa McGirr, *Suburban Warriors: The Origins of the American New Right* (Princeton: Princeton University Press, 2002); David Farber, *The Rise and Fall of American Conservatism: A Short History* (Princeton: Princeton University Press, 2012).

+<a name="2"></a><sup>2</sup> See the contributions to "James Baldwin, William F. Buckley Jr., and the American Dream: A Symposium," in *American Political Thought: A Journal of Ideas, Institutions, and Culture* 6.4 (2012).
+While many of the contributors believe Baldwin won, Patrick Allitt makes the case in his contribution for Buckley as the winner.
+See his "Buckley, Baldwin, and the Decline of Conservative Racism" in this issue.

 Individual Program Data Sheet, “The Radical Americans,” located in the WNET Collection, National Public Broadcasting Archives, University of Maryland-College Park, Box 13, Folder 3.